rh-chan/LargeFileSorting/README.md

 ## Assumptions
 - Case sensitive
 - Does not filter words (such as "Hi!" vs "Hi")
+- Has 1000 Bytes of available memory for partition (can also change value to be smaller)

 ## Test Cases
 - Empty input file